LoloForThePOP/Project-Of-Projects/README.md

 #### 8- Enable or Disable Algolia Search Engine

-The website uses Algolia which is a powerfull Search Engine that can easily be integrated.
-If you want to use it you need to register to Algolia website in order to get Algolia credentials (insert them in your .env.local file) (there is a free plan).
+The website uses Algolia which is a powerfull search engine that can be easily integrated in websites.
+If you want to use it like me you need to register to Algolia website in order to get Algolia credentials (then insert them in your .env.local file) (there is a free plan).

-If you do not want to use Algolia and avoid errors, go to file algolia_search.yaml and unsubsribe to automatic Algolia calls :
+If you do not want to use Algolia and avoid errors, at least go to file algolia_search.yaml and unsubsribe to automatic Algolia calls :

 algolia_search:
     doctrineSubscribedEvents: []